-\begin{proof} If $\fp$ is in $\Assh(R)$, then the desired claim is subject of Proposition \ref{qr}.
-So, without loss of generality, we may assume that $\dim(R)>0$ and that $\fp\in\Spec(R)\setminus\Assh(R)$.
-By Bass' conjecture, $R$ is Cohen-Macaulay.
-Since the ring is equi-dimensional we have $\Ht(\fp)>0$.
-It remains to apply Proposition \ref{qn}. \end{proof} \begin{proposition} Let $(R,\fm,k)$ be excellent $\UFD$ containing $k$ and of dimension $>3$.
-Suppose that $\id_R(\fp)<\infty$ for all ${\fp}\in\Spec(R)$ of height two.
-Then $R$ is regular. \end{proposition} \begin{proof} This is straightforward to see $R$ satisfies Serre's condition $(S_3)$ and $(R_2)$.
-Let $M:=\Syz_2(k)$.
-It is reflexive and locally free over the punctured spectrum.
-According to the Miller's paper \cite{MILL}, there is a free module $F$ and a prime ideal $\fp$ of height at most two that fits in the following Bourbaki sequence Recall that $R$ is Cohen-Macaulay.
-Thanks to a result of Murthy \cite[3.3.19]{BH} $R$ is Gorenstein.
+\begin{proof} It is straightforward to see that $R$ satisfies Serre's conditions $(S_3)$ and $(R_2)$.
+Let $M:=\operatorname{Syz}_2(k)$.
+Then $M$ is reflexive and locally free over the punctured spectrum.
+According to Miller's paper \cite{MILL}, there exist a free module $F$ and a prime ideal $\fp$ of height at most two that fit into the following Bourbaki sequence:

+Recall that $R$ is Cohen--Macaulay.
+Thanks to a result of Murthy \cite[3.3.19]{BH}, $R$ is Gorenstein.
 This shows that $\id_R(F)<\infty$.
-We apply this in $(\ast)$ to see $\id_R(M)$ is finite.
-Thus, $\id_R(k)<\infty$.
-Thanks to Auslander-Buchsbaum-Serre, $R$ is regular. \end{proof}
+Applying this to $(\ast)$, we see that $\id_R(M)$ is finite.
+Hence $\id_R(k)<\infty$.
+By the Auslander--Buchsbaum--Serre theorem, $R$ is regular. \end{proof}